Bats stay hot for VCU in 15-4 win over Saint Joseph's to open Atlantic 10 tournament

 Vay, a former Thomas Dale standout who finished 4 for 5 with four RBIs, brings bravado to the Rams, Stiffler said.

-“He changes the game behind the plate, he changes the game at the plate,” he said.
+“He changes the game behind the plate.
+He changes the game at the plate,” Stiffler said.

 After Henson struck out, Schroeder singled to left field.
 Callahan misplayed the ball and it got by him.
 The knock cleared the bases, and Schroeder reached third base on the error.
 And a groundout by Vay, that scored Schroeder, made it 8-0 through two innings.